-Bethel's Social Work Program is accredited by the Council on Social Work Education (CSWE).
+Bethel's Bachelor of Social Work (BSW) Program is accredited by the Council on Social Work Education (CSWE).
 Graduates are eligible to be licensed as social workers.
 While preparation for generalist-level professional practice is the program's primary objective, academically qualified graduates are prepared to pursue graduate-level social work education.
-The students from Bethel's social work program are eligible for advanced standing admission to CSWE accredited graduate schools.
-The 64-credit major includes classroom and field courses, and select biological, social, and behavioral science foundational support courses.
+The students from Bethel's social work program are eligible for advanced standing admission to CSWE-accredited graduate schools.
+The 64-credit major includes classroom and field courses, and select social, and behavioral science foundational support courses.